We are happy to provide information you will need as you plan for your semester as an exchange student at Willamette.

 Application Form and Financial Documents

-Be sure to complete and submit our Application for International Exchange Students and the Financial Certification Form by October 1, 2015 (along with all supplementary materials).
+Be sure to complete and submit our Application for International Exchange Students and the Financial Certification Form by the appropriate deadline: October 15 for Spring Semester and May 15 for Fall Semester (along with all supplementary materials).
 These forms provide the information we need to help you apply for a visa to the U.S., register for courses, and more.

-Your Financial Certification form should document the availability of $8,000 (U.S) in funds for spring semester 2016.
+Your Financial Certification form should document the current availability of $8,000 (U.S) in funds.
 The documented amount estimates living expenses, personal expenses, insurance, books, etc. for your stay at Willamette University, and does not include the cost of a laptop or round-trip plane tickets to your home country.

 Willamette University MBA